The Rug Seller’s Guide On How A Rug Is Made

 Hand hooked rugs aren’t very hard wearing, and tend to wear out from between 5 and 15 years depending where they are placed.
-They are better suited for rooms with less footfall like bedrooms as they aren’t very durable and will last longer in these sort of spaces.
+They are better suited for rooms with less footfall like bedrooms.
+This is because they aren’t very durable and will last longer in these sort of spaces.
 For more information on what type of rugs are best for what room in our posts on living room rugs or hallway runners.

 It’s made by using the warp strands to weave with the weft strands as the foundation of the rug as well as to make the pattern.
 The texture and design of the rug is dependent on the changing colour, size and texture of the weft strands.

-Flatweave rugs are not as thick as hand-tufted or knotted rugs, and aren’t as durable.
+Flatweave rugs are not as thick as hand-tufted or knotted rugs and aren’t as durable.
 Also, due to their lack of pile, stains show up easily.
-However, they are much more reasonably priced than hand woven rugs and they are able to produce vivid colours in the intensity of the weave.
+However, they are much more reasonably priced than hand-woven rugs.
+They are also able to produce vivid colours in the intensity of the weave.